 An audit is indicated by the grade of T. No credit is granted nor quality points awarded for an audit.
-Students may audit a course but must wait to register until the late registration period.
-To audit a course, students must meet the admission requirements of the college and the course prerequisites and pay the same tuition and fees as students enrolled for credit; however, the late fee is waived.
+To audit a course, students must meet the admission requirements of the college and the course prerequisites and pay the same tuition and fees as students enrolled for credit.
+Students who choose to audit a course will register during the open registration period.
 Once registered, a student may not change from audit to credit status or vice versa.
 Students who are Monetary Award Program recipients must check with the Office of Financial Aid before signing up to audit a course.

-Active or reserve military or national guard personnel who are currently enrolled may qualify for a grade of military withdrawal (MW) or military incomplete (IM) if they are called to active duty.
+Active or reserve military or National Guard personnel who are currently enrolled may qualify for a grade of military withdrawal (MW) or military incomplete (IM) if they are called to active duty.
 The following procedures apply:

 - Prior to any action, the student should consult with his/her instructors.
 Each faculty member may choose to award a quality grade or credit/no grade if the student has satisfied the primary objectives of the course. - If the student has completed 80 percent or more of the material, but does not qualify for a quality grade, a grade of IM may be given, and the faculty member should complete an Incomplete Grade Contract.
-In the event that the IM grade is not completed during the prescribed time limit, such grade will automatically be changed to MW. - If the student has not completed 80 percent of the course material, the student may request from Admissions a grade of MW.

-A grade of MW will entitle the student to a complete refund of tuition and fees.
-Students with concerns during this process should contact the department chair, then the dean of academic services.
+In the event that the IM grade is not completed during the prescribed time limit, such grade will automatically be changed to MW. - If the student has not completed 80 percent of the course material, the student may request from Admissions a grade of MW. - A grade of MW will entitle the student to a complete refund of tuition and fees.
+Students with concerns during this process should contact the department chair or the dean of learning support.